de-bund-bsi-tr-esor/tresor-ETSITS119512-transformator/README.md

 ```
 $ mvn clean compile quarkus:dev -Dquarkus.http.port=<PORT>
 ```
-which will start the service listening on port <PORT>
+which will start the service listening on the specified port.

 ## Docker-compose